ThinkingThoughts

 So while we are afraid of change – because, after all, change brings the unknown, and we are terrified of the unknown – we also crave it, for subconsciously we recognize its value and importance.
 So at the same time we are carefully arranging our lives into safe, boxy little routines, we also grow restless and initiate change – by moving the furniture periodically, redecorating the house, trading in the car, having lunch at a new place…still safe, tidy little changes.
 Enough to keep us feeling that we are moving, but not enough to actually require rebalancing.

 Perhaps this is a wise and civilized method of dealing with the need for change, but I wonder.
 Nature would not agree – the trees do not change their leaves from green to brown and then back to green without ever losing those leaves.
 Next summer’s butterflies will be completely different ones from this summer’s.
 A river, when cutting a new channel, does not carefully pack away the old one just in case it decides it doesn’t like the new one, and it doesn’t save the receipt for the new one, either.
+The risk that is undertaken – what if the new channel doesn’t work out? – is an inherent part of the value of the process of change.

 I am not suggesting that anyone create serious upheaval in his or her life as a nod to the need for change.
-I am certainly as much of a creature of habit as anyone, probably more than most.
+I am as much of a creature of habit as anyone, probably more than most.
 I don’t like change, it scares me.
 Yet at times I wonder – all of the things I don’t like about myself, all of the things I wish I could fix about my life – how do I expect to do this, within the very same parameters that allowed the situation to evolve as is?
 If I truly wish to change the outcome, I must change some of the variables of the experiment.

 It is a conundrum, I will admit.
 I don’t want my life to change a lot…but I want certain elements to change.
 Yet in order to achieve one, I must endure the other.